RodneyShag/Recording/readme.md

   - _barely audible_ - you will instantly hear which elements dominate the mix in volume, and in a good mix every important element should be audible at a very low level.
   - _comfortable listening level_
   - _very loud_ - listen for instruments that might actually "hurt" your ears a little bit while listening.
 If you spot any, lower their volume.
+    - __you will adjust to the loud volume__ - during a rock concert, there is a temporary threshold shift.
+The brain grabs muscles on the ear drum and tightens it to turn down the volume within your ear.
+As a result, engineers will gradually turn up the volume throughout the evening.
+After a while, the muscles get tired and don't hold back the volume levels as much.
 - __Macro-mixing approach__ - a non-standard approach.
 Focus on 'macro' before 'micro'.
 Treat groups of similar instruments with EQ, compression, effects, etc., before working on individual tracks
 - __Use Automation__ - to automate means to perform a parameter adjustment that usually varies over time.
 The most common parameter to automate is a track’s volume level, but also includes, panning, mute, equalization, and effect plugin.
 It's done manually, but is then 'automatic' during playback.
 - __Use a spectrum analyzer__ This visually shows the volume of each frequency, revealing possible frequencies that are too loud or soft.
   - especially useful for low frequencies if you don't have giant subwoofers.
   - if any frequencies are lacking, can add EQ or new instruments to fill the gaps.

+### Mono mixing

+- __How to listen in mono__ - use only 1 speaker.
+Run a mono signal to it.
+- __Benefits__
+  - __Detects phasing issues__
+  - __Detects panning issues__ - when a stereo mix is converted to mono, stereo effects, extreme panning, and ping pong delays may sound weird and need to be fixed.
+  - __Helps hear balance of instruments__ - when the sound of both speakers are superimposed on each other in mono, it's easier to hear if any instruments are too loud/soft.
+  - __Detects competing instruments__ - mono can reveal if instruments are competing to be heard in a specific frequency range more easily than stereo.
+  - __Can listen from anywhere in the room__ - mixing in stereo requires positioning yourself to hear exactly 50% from each speaker.
+In mono, you can be anywhere in the room while listening.

 # Mixing EDM